 1. Cost and the terms within a vendor contract were identified as the most critical aspects of a procurement decision to partner with a supplier.
 (ProcureCon)

 With the combined buying power of all of their members, GPOs gain discounts and contract terms that would typically be out of reach to an organization negotiating on its own.
 Additionally, a GPO monitors how suppliers are performing against those terms to ensure that they are delivering upon the contract terms and that your program is running at an optimal level.

 2. “Companies can expect an average savings of 6% above and beyond what they are able to achieve on their own by leveraging a GPO.”
 (The Hackett Group)

 Our members would agree.
-CU members save an average of 12% compared to going direct with Industrial Supplies and MRO.
+Members of OMNIA Partners save an average of 12% compared to going direct with Industrial Supplies and MRO.
 Our Background Check and Drug Screening program offers members approximately 35% savings compared to the industry best.
 And, members in our Office Supplies and Solutions program save an average of 15% annually, with the opportunity to save up to an additional 5% by switching to recommended items of better value.

 3. For the majority of procurement teams, 25-50% (sometimes more) of their total productivity is taken up by indirect contract management.
 (ProcureCon)